-Students are expected to follow the rules and regulations such as health, immunizations, CPR/BLS requirements, and practice policies at all times.
-It is the student's responsibility to maintain compliance.
+Students are expected to follow the immunization requirements found in Appendix H. It is the student's responsibility to maintain compliance.

 Disclaimer: These requirements may change based on current clinical setting and accreditation requirements.
 The college and students are expected to respond to these changes when necessary.